kshymkiw/python_scripts/Arista_eAPI_Switch_Info/README.md

 #### Updates
 This is a work in progress script.
 Things I would like to add
 1. Ability to read in a text or csv file with multiple hosts
+2. Ability to embed username and password or possibly certificate based
-2. Ability to loop this to loop to run every `x` seconds/minutes/hours/days
+3. Ability to loop this to loop to run every `x` seconds/minutes/hours/days
-3. Cleanup and optimize where i can
+4. Cleanup and optimize where i can
-4. Enhance error handling
+5. Enhance error handling

 [^1] Information about the [Arista eAPI](https://arista.my.site.com/AristaCommunity/s/article/arista-eapi-101)